nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 Any `serviceEndpoint` with a value that starts with `did` is a reference to another service.
 As specified earlier, all references use the `type` query parameter.
-The origin of a reference is from the `serviceEndpoint` context, while the target is a complete `service` object.
-When a reference targets a `service`, it actually targets the `serviceEndpoint` of the service.
+When resolving a service, a reference URI MUST be replaced with the value from the `serviceEndpoint` field of the referenced service.

 A client doesn't care about the references.
 When a client queries for particular services, the references need to be resolved.
-Resolving a reference might lead to resolving more references and may lead to an infinite loop.
+Using references MUST NOT create an infinite loop.
 Resolving a reference MUST NOT go deeper than 5 levels.
-Given 5 services, A through E, A references B, B references C, etc. Given the maximum depth of 5, E MUST contain an absolute endpoint URI.
+Given 5 services where A ultimately references E through B, C and D (A -> B -> C -> D -> E).
+Given the maximum depth of 5, E MUST contain an absolute endpoint URI.

 Another limitation is that a reference that originates from a compound service MUST NOT resolve to another compound service.
-When resolving that would lead to a map of URIs nested within a map of URIs.
+Resolving that would lead to a map of URIs nested within a map of URIs, which is invalid syntax.

 An example of a deeply nested structure: